lorderikstark0/algo_ds/README.md

-## contains algorithms and ds practice in cpp and c
+## Contains code of algos and ds practice.